 Graduate Teaching Assistant 1 (GTA1)

 The graduate student will assist in such tasks as preparing examinations, grading papers, preparing class lectures, maintaining class records, and tutoring students outside formal classes.
 This position does not require the Microteaching Simulation/Classroom Certification component of the GTAC.
-A GTA who initially received assignment to a GTA1 level appointment may later complete the Microteaching Simulation/Classroom Certification Evaluation in anticipation of a change in duties/responsibilities that require classroom or laboratory teaching.
+A GTA who initially received assignment to a GTA1 level appointment may later complete the Microteaching Simulation/Classroom Certification Evaluation in anticipation of a change in duties/responsibilities that requires classroom or laboratory teaching.
 A GTA who has already obtained GTA1 level certification is not required to attend the GTA Workshop again.

 Graduate Teaching Assistant 2 (GTA2)